Agility course obstacles

 Credit: BeatMedia / The Kennel Club

 An agility show will have a series of obstacles laid out in a large ring.
 The Kennel Club allows a combination of 20 obstacles to be used on an agility course.
-The measurements given for the following equipment differ depending on whether the dog's height is large, medium or small.
+The measurements given for the following equipment differ depending on whether the dog's height is large, intermediate, medium or small.

 All obstacles should have a minimum of 5 metres and up to a maximum of 10 metres between centres of consecutive obstacles using the straight line centre-to-centre method.